Our verdict

 Not your budget-friendly trainer

 It's a helluva pricey shoe.
-At full price, it's a "definite no!" for most runners.
-Given that it's better than v2 but not as great as the first version, it's really "difficult to justify the price."
+Especially at full price!
+Given that it's better than v2 but not as great as the first version, it's really difficult to justify the price.

 Nike-React-Infinity-Run-3-look